 - 3 scallions, thinly sliced

-- 8 ounces soft or firm tofu
+- 8 ounces extra firm silken tofu (regular tofu is fine, too)

 - 5 to 6 ounces baby spinach or arugula (or use Asian greens like baby bok choy, tatsoi, or mizuna)